Acknowledgements

 Most important is my wife, Irina McLaughlin.
 Her acceptance of this rather eccentric collection is remarkable.
 (She let me cover a set of rarely-used double doors with bookshelves to house the collection.)
 She was also critical to final negotiations for Azerbaijani, Russian J, Ukrainian [S] B, and Russian M.

-Then there is my family, including my daughters (Chelsea Eatough, Katie Morozova, Jenni Poster, Ana Morozova) and my mother (Nancy McLaughlin), who (sometimes begrudgingly) gave me book money for Christmas, my birthday, and Fathers Day in lieu of trying to pick something out on their own.
+Then there is my family, including my daughters (Chelsea Eatough, Katie Morozova, Jenni Poster, Ana Morozova) and my mother (Nancy McLaughlin), who (sometimes begrudgingly) gave me book money and Amazon gift cards for Christmas, my birthday, and Fathers Day in lieu of trying to pick something out on their own.

 Like my sister-in-law, our family friends Inna Maksimova and Petro Teslenko also served as a transit point in Ukraine for Russian [S] D and Russian [S] E.

 "Transit points" are very important when booksellers in one part of the world will not ship to the United States directly.
-In addition to my sister-in-law in the European Union and our family friends in Ukraine, Hanbooks in Los Angeles has served as a transit point for books from Korea (although they charge a fee for the service).
+In addition to my sister-in-law in the European Union and our family friends in Ukraine, Hanbooks in Los Angeles has served as an agent for obtaining books from Korea and then sending them to me.
+They do charge a fair fee for the service as they are a business and neither family nor family friends.
+I am still grateful for their willingness to serve in this capacity.

-There are individuals in Europe and the United States who helped find and acquire different translations, both in person and through the magic of the internet.
+There are individuals in Europe, Asia, and the United States who helped find and acquire different translations, both in person and through the magic of the internet.
 These are individuals who did more than just sell me a book on-line.

-Ewelina Suchorska, a friend who, speaking Polish, helped acquire Polish A in Poznań, Poland.
+Ewelina Suchorska, a friend who, speaking Polish, helped acquire Polish A in Poznań, Poland during my visit there.

 Zinaida Biro, who sold me part of Croatian A, pointed me to Serbian B, and put me in touch with the first link of the "Macedonian chain".